wisc7/DST-Portal-/CreateDebServer.md

-> recomended to read this as raw in github rather than code, as code comments out some of the text.
+> it is recomended that you read this file as "raw "in github rather than "code", as "code" comments out some of the text betwee < >.

 > This file provides instructions on how to install DST on a clean install of debian.  it is not a script, but a mix of instructions with commands to run.
 (These instructions can pretty much be used for any dedicated server though, just get the APID from the steam site: https://developer.valvesoftware.com/wiki/Dedicated_Servers_List and change the forced folder location. (then figure out the start up commands for the server)